tillbiskup/aspecd/docs/examples/plotting-annotation-lines.rst

 * For simplicity, a generic plotter is used, to focus on the annotations.
 * The sequence of defining plot and annotation(s) does not matter.
 You only need to provide the ``result`` key with a unique name for whichever task you define first, to refer to it in the later task(s).
 * Styling the lines, as shown here for pure demonstration purposes, shall be used carefully in scientific presentations, but can nevertheless be very helpful.
 * While technically speaking, you could highlight entire regions by setting a rather large line width, colour, and possibly transparency, this is the realm of the dedicated :class:`aspecd.annotation.VerticalSpan` and :class:`aspecd.annotation.HorizontalSpan` annotations.
+See the :doc:`plotting-annotation-vertical-span` example for further details.

 Results